aeharding/voyager/README.md

 ## 🧑‍💻 Contributing

 We're really excited that you're interested in contributing to Voyager!

-> **NOTE** Voyager is receiving a lot of new users and interest in contributing.
-Before contributing, [please read this](https://github.com/aeharding/voyager/discussions/180). 🙂
+Before contributing, make sure you read through existing issues.
+Before working on a large PR, please open an issue to discuss first.

 ### Local Setup